Mattersburg District: Demographics

-As of January 2024, the Mattersburg District had a total population of 41,357 inhabitants.
-The population density for the district is approximately 249 inhabitants per square kilometer.
-The district's population has shown a trend of slight growth in recent years, for instance, increasing from 40,517 in 2023 to 41,357 in 2024.
-The economy of the Mattersburg District is diversified, reflecting the broader economic landscape of Burgenland, which has seen significant development in recent decades.
+As per 2021 census, the Mattersburg District had a total population of 40,593 inhabitants, with a population density of 170.6 inhabitants per square kilometer.
+The district's population has shown a trend of slight growth in recent years, increasing from 39,893 in 2017.
+About 49% of the population was males and 51% were females.
+The economy of the Mattersburg District is diversified, and has seen significant development in recent decades.
 The region has transitioned from a primarily agricultural area to one with growing industrial and service sectors.
-A key economic sector in Burgenland, and thus influencing Mattersburg, is viticulture (wine production), benefiting from the Pannonian climate.
+Viticulture (wine production) is a key economic sector, which benefits from the favorable Pannonian climate.